 CG • Section 8WK • 11/08/2019 to 04/16/2020 • Modified 12/12/2022

 This course will examine the promotion of physical activity in the community setting.
 The techniques, theories, and strategies for physical activity promotion will be examined.

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 This course will provide the student with the opportunity to apply his/her knowledge of physical fitness and exercise to a variety of community settings, including neighborhoods, families, churches, etc. This course will offer students the opportunity to apply their knowledge from other health science classes to make real change in his/her community.
 It is increasingly important that students in the field of Exercise Science know the importance of community health and how to develop and implement these programs to increase the knowledge and health of those around them.
 This dissemination of knowledge is at the heart of Jesus Christ’s message to support and help their fellow man.

-The student will be presented with a Case Study scenario and required to demonstrate his/her knowledge from the Reading & Study material.
-The response must be at least 500 words and include at least 2 scholarly references in current APA format in addition to the course textbook and the Bible.
+The student will be presented with a Case Study scenario and required to demonstrate his/her knowledge from the Learn material.

 The student will write a speech advocating his/her position on the importance of physical activity in schools.
-The student will then record a 4–7-minute video of his/her speech as though presenting it to a group or school board.
-The student must cite at least 5 scholarly references that support the speech.
+The student will then record a 4–7 minute video of his/her speech as though presenting it to a group or school board.

 The student will design/create an interactive game (board, computer, brain, etc.) based on a provided prompt.
 The game may be created using a variety of online tools of the student’s choosing and must be playable for at least 10 minutes.
 The goal of the game is to address the needs set forth in the prompt while being instructive, fun, and unique.